-Fire Research Grants and Cooperative Agreements support extramural work to reduce the total burden of fire on the U.S. economy, which is estimated as greater than $300 billion in 2008 or roughly 2 % of the U.S. gross domestic product.
-The grants provide funding for the development of measurement science to support the Fire Risk Reduction in Communities and Fire Risk Reduction in Buildings Programs.
-In FY14, there are ten continuing cooperative agreements and fourteen new Fire Grants applications which support measurement science research in fire modeling, materials flammability, predicting the spread of wildland-urban interface fires, fire protection engineering, and firefighting technologies.
+Fire Research Grants and Cooperative Agreements support extramural work to reduce the total burden of fire on the U.S. economy, which is estimated as greater than $300 billion in 2011 or roughly 2 % of the U.S. gross domestic product1.
+The grants provide funding for the development of measurement science to support the Fire Risk Reduction in Communities and Fire Risk Reduction in Buildings Programs, which include fire modeling, materials flammability, predicting the spread of wildland-urban interface fires, fire protection engineering, and firefighting technologies.

 John Hall, The Social Cost of Fire, NFPA, Quincy, MA, 2011.

 Objective - To support the objectives of the Fire Risk Reduction in Communities and Fire Risk Reduction in Buildings Programs, which is to achieve a significant reduction in the preventable burden of fire on society, communities, structures and their occupants, and the fire service through the development and implementation of measurement science and standards.